juliansantiago81/post-install-config/README.md

 To configure Roles, Departments, and Teams, you will need to:

-- Log in to the admin panel.
+- First make sure when you log in to osTicket, you are in the Admin panel.
-- Go to the Agents tab next to the Emails tab.
-- To set up Roles, you will go to Agents > Roles > Add new role > Create a name for the role > Choose applicable permissions.
+- To configure Roles, you will click on the Agents tab > Roles > Add New Role > Name your new role > Click on the Permissions tab and then choose your applicable permissions within the Tickets, Tasks, and Knowledgebase options > Save Changes.
-- To set up Departments, you will go to Departments (next to Roles under the Settings tab) > Add New Department > Create a name for the department > Follow the options down the list as required.
+- To configure Departments, you will click on the Agents tab > Departments > Add New Department > Name your new department > Follow the options and update the Department Information as needed > Click Create Dept.
-- To set up Teams, you will go to Teams > Select the name of the team > Choose who you want to be part of the team.
+- To configure Teams, you will click on the Agents tab > Teams > Add New Team > Name your new team > Click Members tab and decide who you want to be part of the team > Create Team.

 </p>
 <br />